 The aim of the Molecular Interactions Facility is to provide scientific guidance, support, and access to biophysical instrumentation for the quantitative characterization of molecules (size, shape & molar mass) and their interactions (stoichiometry & affinity).

-The facility currently houses instruments for Analytical Ultracentrifugation (AUC), Dynamic Light Scattering (DLS), Analytical Size Exclusion Chromatography coupled to Multi-Angle Light Scattering (SEC-MALS), Biolayer Interferometry (BLI) and Fluorescence Correlation Spectroscopy (FCS).
+The facility currently houses instruments for Analytical Ultracentrifugation (AUC), Dynamic Light Scattering (DLS), Analytical Size Exclusion Chromatography coupled to Multi-Angle Light Scattering (SEC-MALS), Biolayer Interferometry (BLI), Fluorescence Correlation Spectroscopy (FCS) and Fluorescence Intensity and Anisotropy/Polarization

 Analytical ultracentrifugation (AUC) is an important group of powerful methods (sedimentation equilibrium and velocity) which allow to determine the size, the approximate overall shape and the degree of homogeneity of proteins and other biological macromolecules in solution.
 These methods are specially adapted for the detection and quantitative analysis (proportion of species, stoichiometry, affinity, reversibility) of interactions leading to the formation of macromolecular complexes, including protein-protein, DNA-protein, and receptor-ligand interactions [Howlett et al. (2006) Curr.
 Opin.
 Chem.
 Biol.
 10:430-436; Lebowitz et al. (2002) Protein Sci.
 11:2067-2079; Minton (2000) Exp.
 Mol.
 Med.
 32:1-5; Rivas et al. (1999) Methods 19:194-212].